University Distinguished Professor of Civil and Environmental Engineering and Earth and Environmental Science

 Understanding how hydrological processes affect the transport of dissolved and suspended constituents through catchments and aquifers is one of the main aims of studies of Earth surface processes.
 I have long-standing research interests in studying questions related to such processes, including current projects on the transport of dissolved organic carbon through catchments in collaboration with colleagues at Stroud Water Center.

 VIEE research is aimed at multidisciplinary assessments of the environmental impacts of individual, institutional, and societal choices related to energy, water, and climate.
-In this vein, I have current projects on nitrogen fertilizer use and fate as influenced by individual behavior, on life-cycle analyses of environmental footprints for an inland water transport company, and on the water-energy nexus in collaboration with a number of colleagues at Vanderbilt.
+In this vein,, I have current projects on farmer adaptation to drought in Sri Lanka, on water resources in Bangladesh, and on water conservation in American cities with a number of colleagues at Vanderbilt.

 The National Academies: Challenges & Opportunities in the Hydrologic Sciences